-Service recipient new referral rate (%) is the percentage of the total health service organization service recipient admissions referred to a functional centre is calculated by dividing the number of service recipient new referrals by the number of service recipient admissions (to a bed) in a facility, program, etc., in a given period, and multiplying by 100.
+Service Recipient New Referral Rate is the percentage of the total health service organization service recipient admissions referred to a functional centre.
+It is calculated by dividing the number of service recipient new referrals to a functional centre by the number of service recipient admissions (to a bed) in a facility, program, etc., in each period, and multiplying by 100.
 This indicator can be used to determine referral rates in residential settings, inpatient facilities, and long-term care facilities.